samasri/omr/tools/compiler/OMRStatistics/README.md

 * Test 5: Testing the overload functionality when printing method information
 * Test 6: Testing the override and overload functionalities together
 * Test 7: This should fail, this case elaborates the previously described bug
+* Test 8: Representing the case where we have an overriden method that is also overloaded in the parent class.
+At the moment, OMRStatistics does not differentiate between functions with the same name but different signatures which ends up failing the test.
+This test projects the aim to update OMRStatistics to make it aware of methods and the need to find a good way to define a method (when a method is overriden, the signature is ignored whereas when the function is overriden the function is considered).